sp-karl/OfficeDocs-SharePoint/SharePoint/SharePointServer/hybrid/plan-cloud-hybrid-search-for-sharepoint.md

 ![Illustration showing a combined set-up of cloud hybrid search, hybrid federated search, and enterprise search.](../media/5f6f87b3-55ab-4f95-b453-3877c1e3915b.png)

-- Plan content sources for the cloud Search service application (cloud SSA) in SharePoint Server that cover all on-premises content except the sensitive content.
+- Plan content sources for the cloud Search service application (cloud SSA) in SharePoint Server that covers all on-premises content except the sensitive content.
 The metadata for the crawled content is added the search index in Office 365.

 - Plan enterprise search in SharePoint Server to crawl the sensitive, on-premises content, see [Plan search in SharePoint Server](../search/search-planning.md).
 Plan content sources for the SSA that cover the sensitive content.
 The metadata from the crawled, sensitive content is added to the search index in SharePoint Server.